Cyber Security for Accounting Firms: Best Practices for Safeguarding Client Information

 Even if you follow all the best practices for client data protection, your firm can still fall victim to a cyberattack.
 It’s clear that having a recovery plan in case of disaster is key.

-In crafting and updating this plan, it’s crucial to integrate specific measures for cyber security in accounting, given the increasing prevalence of digital threats in the financial sector.
 Nevertheless, make sure your team members know their individual responsibilities so that when or if something happens, your downtime is minimal.

 [Related: Lessons Learned From Ongoing Outage]